Machine-Learning-Tokyo/papers-with-annotations/README.md

 ---

 ## How are the annotations generated:
-**Software:** Notability App — import pdf to the App, make annotations (handwriten notes, import the figures, stickers, etc) **Hardware:** iPad (6th generation) with Apple Pencil (1st generation).
+**Software:** Notability App — import pdf to the App, make annotations (handwriten notes, import the figures, stickers, etc) and export the pdf.

+**Hardware:** iPad (6th generation) with Apple Pencil (1st generation).
 However any iPad which supports Apple pencil (or any Android tablets) should be fine.

 ---